aplteam/Tatin/docs/TatinUserSettings.md

       ]box off
 ```

-#### Settings in der file
+#### Settings in the file

 * `uri` and `alias` are already set by the constructor.
 * `port` is 0 which means that it will fall back to 80 for `http://` and 443 for `https://`.
 * `priority` decides in which order Registries are scanned in case no Registry was provided.
 The Registry with the highest number is scanned first, and the first hit wins.

   Note that a priority of `0` or less means that the registry will **not** participate in a Registry scan.
-* `api_key` must be set only when the Registry is managed by a Tatin server _and_ you want to publish packages, or delete packages if that is permitted by that Tatin server.
+* `api_key` must be set only when the Registry is managed by a Tatin server _and_ you want to publish packages, or delete packages (if that is permitted by that Tatin server at all) and credentials are required for those operations.

 #### Adding the Registry